samstav/simpl/README.md

     # Yes, sorry, this is long.
 It's mostly auth and template replacement stuff
     CHECKMATE_CLIENT_TENANT=$(curl -H "X-Auth-User: ${CHECKMATE_CLIENT_USERNAME}" -H "X-Auth-Key: ${CHECKMATE_CLIENT_APIKEY}" -I https://identity.api.rackspacecloud.com/v1.0 -v 2> /dev/null | grep "X-Server-Management-Url" | grep -P -o $'(?!.*/).+$'| tr -d '\r') && CHECKMATE_CLIENT_TOKEN=$(curl -H "X-Auth-User: ${CHECKMATE_CLIENT_USERNAME}" -H "X-Auth-Key: ${CHECKMATE_CLIENT_APIKEY}" -I https://identity.api.rackspacecloud.com/v1.0 -v 2> /dev/null | grep "X-Auth-Token:" | awk '/^X-Auth-Token:/ { print $2 }') && awk '{while(match($0,"[$][\\{][^\\}]*\\}")) {var=substr($0,RSTART+2,RLENGTH -3);gsub("[$][{]"var"[}]",ENVIRON[var])}}1' < examples/app.yaml | curl -H "X-Auth-Token: ${CHECKMATE_CLIENT_TOKEN}" -H 'content-type: application/x-yaml' http://localhost:8080/${CHECKMATE_CLIENT_TENANT}/deployments/simulate -v --data-binary @-

-    # this starts a deployment by picking up app.yaml as a template and replacing in a bunch
+    # this starts a deployment simulation by picking up app.yaml as a template and replacing in a bunch
     # of environment variables.
-Browse to http://localhost:8080/${CHECKMATE_CLIENT_TENANT}/workflows/simulate to see how the build is progressing
+Browse to http://localhost:8080/${CHECKMATE_CLIENT_TENANT}/workflows/simulate to see how the build is progressing (each reload of the page moves the workflow forward one step)

-    Note:: for a real deployment that creates servers, remove the /simulate part of the URL in the call above
+    Note: for a real deployment that creates servers, remove the /simulate part of the URL in the call above

 ## Tools

 ### Monitoring

-celery has a tool called celeryev that can monitor ruinning tasks and events.
+celery has a tool called celeryev that can monitor running tasks and events.
 To use it, you need to turn `events` on when running celeryd using -E or --events:

     celeryd -l debug --config=checkmate.celeryconfig -I checkmate.orchestrator,checkmate.ssh,checkmate.providers.rackspace,checkmate.providers.opscode --events

 And then use celeryev from the python-stockton directory to watch events and tasks::

-    celeryev --config=celeryconfig
+    celeryev --config=checkmate.celeryconfig

 ### Tuning